Thailand's prime minister survives no-confidence vote - WTMJ

 Prayuth said the debate in parliament was “a good opportunity for both sides to do something together for our country and people.
 And I am ready to clarify every allegation.”

 Of the 487 lawmakers, 277 are part of the ruling coalition and 210 are with the opposition.
-The censure motion would require a simple majority, or 244 votes, to pass.
-Prayuth received 272 votes with 206 voting no-confidence and three remaining silent.
+The censure motion would have required a simple majority, or 244 votes, to pass.
+Prayuth received 272 votes, with 206 voting no-confidence and three remaining silent.

-On Friday evening, hundreds of protesters held a mock censure motion against Prayuth and the other ministers on the street in front of the parliament building, calling out their alleged corruption and noting their failure to address rising financial inequality in Thailand.
+On Saturday evening, around 1,000 protesters staged a rally outside the gate of the parliament building, where speakers took turns denouncing the vote results, saying they were hosting their own version of the censure debate.
+Some attendees held signs criticizing the government and the monarchy.

+“We knew what the result of the vote would be, but we are not upset because at least the opposition parties had a chance to expose the government’s wrongdoings so that the whole country would know the truth,” said Jaruwan Bungasaree, a 68-year-old protester.

+“They spoke out against the corruption and did a good job,” she added.

-Police said they would deploy more than 10,000 officers in Bangkok over the weekend to control the crowds and maintain law and order.
-Police vehicles, including water canon trucks, have been dispatched near the parliament.
+Police said earlier that they would deploy more than 10,000 officers in Bangkok over the weekend to control the crowds and maintain law and order.
+Police vehicles, including water cannon trucks, were dispatched near the parliament building.

 Associated Press writer Bill Bredesen contributed to this report.